vibhuti-talekar/Mulesoft_Assignment/README.md

 # Mulesoft_Assignment
 Mulesoft Assignment 1 based on Sqlite and JDBC drivers.This is a CLI Application.

+Main.java------>Is used to create the database

+movies.java---->Used to connect,create table,insert and display data.

 <h2>How to Run the Application</h2>

 1.Create a folder sqlite in the C drive.Download the Sqlite tools and extract them in the sqlite folder.